WHATS HOT

 Dihydrogesterone: This medication may produce masculinizing effects in female babies.

-Estrogens: If taken during pregnancy, they may cause problems for female later on in life.
+Estrogens: If taken during pregnancy, they may cause problems for female children later on in life.
 For example, they may be at a higher risk for developing vaginal cancer.
 Additionally, male offspring may be feminized if their mother takes them during pregnancy.

 Ethionamide: This drug is designed to help fight tuberculosis.
 However, if it is taken during pregnancy, it could potentially lead to physical defects in the developing baby.